premAI-io/prem-deploy/README.md

-# Deployment Server for PREM Microservices
+# Deployment tools for Prem microservices

-Facilitate deployments of PREM microservices with utility scripts and an HTTP server designed to safely handle updates, either manually or automatically via third-party services like GitHub Actions.
+Facilitate deployments of Prem microservices with utility scripts and an HTTP server designed to safely handle updates, either manually or automatically via third-party services like GitHub Actions.

 ## Description